mxagar/jekyll_web_guide/jekyll_guide.md

 9. Project 2: Create a Blog
 10. Comments & Forms
 11. Collection of Additional Things
+12. Personal Project: Create a Blank Static Website with a Custom Domain
+	- Step 1: Create a Blank Website in a Dedicated Github Organization (Private) Repository
+	- Step 2: Create a Digital Ocean App, Buy a Domain, and Deploy
-12. Some Links on Themes and Websites
+13. Some Links on Themes and Websites

 ## 1. Introduction